 Jorhat Tea Bungalows in Assam

 Jorhat is popularly known as the “Tea Capital of the World”, predominantly due to its wide tea gardens and estates.
 The tea quality and flavour are excellent and widely praised by tea lovers from India and abroad.
 Jorhat tea bungalows present a colonial architectural view situated amid the green tea plantations.
 You can stay at the cottages and enjoy the beauty of the view outside.
 The state of Assam produces the maximum quantity of tea in India.
 There are several tea estates in the region, Manohari, Sonapur, Mancotta, Halmari and many more.
-You must plan to visit at least few of them to experience the beauty of the terraced plantations along the mountain slopes, witness tea plucking in the gardens and even check out the production procedures.
+You must plan to visit at least a few of them to experience the beauty of the terraced plantations along the mountain slopes, witness tea plucking in the gardens and even check out the production procedures.

 Kelagur Tea Estate in Karnataka

 Covering a massive area of about 1500 acres of land, Kelagur tea estate is one of the largest tea plantations in India.
 The tea is produced through the organic method of agriculture.
 The estate was established almost 70 years ago and still follows the traditional method of tea production.
 You can visit the estate and watch the entire process of tea making in its factory.
 It is an awesome experience to walk around the pristine tea estate, swaying along with the tea gardens, spreading a greenish hue throughout.
-The place is quite famous among the tourists and you can observe a good footfall in the peak tourist seasons.
+The place is quite famous among the tourists and you can observe good footfall in the peak tourist seasons.

 Temi Tea Garden in Sikkim